-I confess to having mixed feelings about this holiday, primarily because it has been so shamelessly commercialized and thereby trivialized.
-I can only imagine what a painful day it is for those who are alone or who have suffered recent losses.
+I confess to having mixed feelings about this Valentine's Day, primarily because it has been so shamelessly commercialized and trivialized.
+It must be a painful day it for those who are alone or who have recently lost loved ones.

-Since this is a blog about Connection, however, let's connect with the roots of the day.
+Since connecting with others is an essential key to the #HeartspokenLife, however, let's explore the roots of this very old holiday.
 According to Wikipedia, Saint Valentine's Day (shortened later to Valentine's Day) was established in the fifth century by Pope Gelasius to commemorate one or more Christian martyrs.
 It has come to represent a time for lovers to celebrate their love and affection with gifts and cards.
 “The day first became associated with romantic love in the circle of Geoffrey Chaucer in the High Middle Ages, when the tradition of courtly love flourished.”

-In actuality, the origin of St. Valentine's association with the day is shrouded in mystery.
-One legend holds that he was put to death for flouting a decree against Emporer Claudius II's laws prohibiting young men in his military service from having wives and families by conducting marriage ceremonies.
+The origin of St. Valentine's association with the day is actually shrouded in mystery.
+One legend holds that he was put to death for conducting marriage ceremonies that flouted a decree against Emperor Claudius II's laws prohibiting young men in his military service from having wives and families.
 Other stories credit St. Valentine with rescuing Christians from imprisonment.
-Still others say he sent the first greeting from prison to his beloved and signing it “From your Valentine.”
+Others say he sent the first greeting from prison to his beloved and signed it, “From your Valentine.”

 Join Our Heartspoken Community!